Ouranosinc/ESPO-G/README.md

  needed to revert to xscen-0.13 for some regrid.
  - 2026-01-23: initial tests ran with espojan2026: xclim-0.60.0-py3-none-any.whl  (main), xscen-0.13.2.dev4-py3-none-any.whl (add-nan-check),  xsdba-0.5.1.dev8-py3-none-any.whl (main).
  needed to use jupyter for sr-05 MPI.
+ -2026-01-31: initial tests ran with espojan2026. successful run for DQM and Scaling

 #### Project lait-e